5 Impressive Facts of 3D Printing STL File Format

-STL files, which are otherwise known as Sterolisthic files, have become synonymous with the 3D printing industry ages ago.
-STL, which also stands for "Standard Triangle Language", is one of the most common file formats of 3D printer models.
+STL or Sterolisthic files have become synonymous with the 3D printing industry ages ago.
+STL, which stands for "Standard Triangle Language", is one of the most common file formats of 3D printer models.

-The 3D printing industry has witnessed a strong growth rate for the last 3 years.
-We know that you are already familiar with the term "STL file format," but you probably didn't know some of its amazing facts till now.
+The 3D printing industry has grown strongly in the last 3 years.
+We know you are already familiar with the term "STL file format," but you probably didn't know some of its amazing facts until now.

-In this article, we have discussed about the 5 amazing facts that you probably didn't know about STL files before.
+In this article, we discussed the 5 amazing facts you probably didn't know about STL files before.

 What is an STL file?

-STL file is a three-dimensional model of a digital object, which prepares it for printing when used with the right software and rendering program.
+STL file is a three-dimensional model of a digital object.
+This prepares the object for printing with the right software and rendering program.

-The STL format was originally developed back in 1987 by the Albert Consulting Group for 3D Systems in 1987.
+The STL format was originally developed back in 1987 by the Albert Consulting Group for 3D Systems 1987.
 It is the standard file format for most FFF and SLA 3D printers.
-Also, it's crucial to make sure that you know how to export your design from your favourite modelling software and then get it converted to an STL file format before sending it off to get printed.
+Also, it's crucial to know how to export your design from a modelling software and convert it to an STL file format before printing.

 For example, small items such as jewelry will take less time to get printed than large items such as furniture.
-There are also practical considerations while designing objects, for example, avoiding sharp edges or thin walls, because these can't be printed successfully on certain types of machines.
+There are also practical considerations while designing objects.
+For example, avoiding sharp edges or thin walls as these can't be printed on certain machines.

 Yes, an STL file is made of triangles!
-The three-sided shape is the most common shape for an STL input because it creates a surface with no gaps or holes.
-For example, if you have an object with two distinct sides, then it's likely to be composed of 2 separate meshes - one on each side and connected at the edges by triangular surfaces called "patches".
+The three-sided shape is the most common for an STL input because it creates a surface with no gaps or holes.
+For example, if you have an object with two distinct sides, it's likely to be composed of 2 separate meshes.
+One on each side and connected at the edges by triangular surfaces called "patches".

-The STL file format, which was often used to design 3D objects in computers and drawing programs, such as Autodesk Inventor or Alias, is typically accepted across the world.
-It is a well-known file format for 3D printers.
+The STL file format is often used to design 3D objects in computers and drawing programs like Autodesk Inventor or Alias.
+The format is typically accepted worldwide and is well-known for 3D printers.

-Machine makers are already trying to find the universal medium that would make it possible for all machines in this industry to work together.
-But so far, STL remains one of the most popular formats used as it is simple and compatible with many different software programs such as Meshmixer and Netfabb.
+Machine makers are already trying to find the universal medium to make it possible for all machines in this industry to work together.
+But so far, STL remains one of the most popular formats as opined by 3D professionals.
+Owing to its simplicity and compatibility with different software like, Meshmixer and Netfabb.

 Currently, STL files are crucial for most 3D print files.
 The geometry can be described with intricate detailing using the STL file.
 You can also create your desired print quicker and easier than ever before.

-The standard STL format is ASCII-based, which means that it has a large file size.
+The standard STL format is ASCII-based and has a large file size.
 To save space and improve processing time, binary versions of the files are available for download.

-The binary version can support up to 80 characters, and it is considered smaller than ASCII.
-That's why their smaller size is much more preferable for 3D printing models.
+The binary version can support up to 80 characters and is considered smaller than ASCII.
+That's why their smaller size is preferable for 3D printing models.